headzoo/bitcoin-wallet-api/README.md

 Manages a pool of `Headzoo\CoinTalk\Server` instances, which allows clustering of wallets.
 Like the `Headzoo\CoinTalk\Server` class, the `Headzoo\CoinTalk\Pool` class implements `Headzoo\CoinTalk\IServer`.
 Each call to `Headzoo\CoinTalk\Pool::query()` chooses one of the pooled server instances, and sends the query through that server.
-Instances of this class may be passed to an `Headzoo\CoinTalk\Api` instance to get the pooling and the higher level interface.
+Instances of this class may be passed to an `Headzoo\CoinTalk\Wallet` instance to get the pooling and the higher level interface.

 ```php
 $pool = new Headzoo\CoinTalk\Pool()